 Here’s how I do it to keep things really simple.
-I butterfly all the chicken breasts, leaving them on the cutting board.
-I spray my baking dish lightly with nonstick cooking spray and set the first chicken breast in the pan.
-I fill it with about a quarter of the filling and then fold the top half of the chicken breast over the filling.
+Butterfly all the chicken breasts, leaving them on the cutting board.
+Spray your baking dish lightly with nonstick cooking spray and set the first chicken breast in the pan.
+Fill it with about a quarter of the filling and then fold the top half of the chicken breast over the filling.

 I repeat this process until they are all full of stuffing.
 That way you don’t have to transport them to the pan after you stuff them — if you do that, you’ll lose a lot of the filling trying to move them.

-Once the chicken breasts are all stuffed and in the pan, you sprinkle your Panko bread crumb mixture over the top and bake!
+Once the chicken breasts are all stuffed and in the pan, sprinkle your panko bread crumb mixture over the top and bake!
 It’s SO easy.
 And yet so impressive.